 - Sports injuries and arthritis of the knee including knee arthroscopy, ligament reconstruction and knee replacement.

-Dr Tan KJ also has a keen interest in the education of fellow doctors and students as well as the lay public in Orthopaedic conditions.
+Dr Tan Ken Jin also has a keen interest in the education of fellow doctors and students as well as the lay public in Orthopaedic conditions.
 He has written many articles in the local press to increase awareness about Foot and Ankle diseases and also spoken in many public forums.
-Dr Tan KJ has been invited as course chairman and faculty in multiple courses and also as a visiting lecturer both locally and in the region.
+Dr Tan Ken Jin has been invited as course chairman and faculty in multiple courses and also as a visiting lecturer both locally and in the region.